 Iron Maiden (March 20, 1982)

-This was a snapshot of a band transitioning into a metal heavyweight: new singer Bruce Dickinson was winning crowds with his vocal delivery and it was mere days before the band dropped The Number of the Beast.
+This was a snapshot of a band transitioning into a metal heavyweight: new singer Bruce Dickinson was winning crowds with his vocal delivery and it was mere days before the Iron Maiden dropped The Number of the Beast.
 More elaborate stage shows were to come, but it’s impossible to fault the band’s energy here.

 AC/DC (October 21, 2003)